 Interest Rates May Be Higher

-Because it’s a more significant risk to the bank compared with a standard home mortgage, the interest rate on your investment mortgage will likely be higher.
+Because a rental property mortgage is a more significant risk to the bank compared with a standard home mortgage, the interest rate on your investment mortgage likely will be higher.
 The lender wants to make sure that you won’t just walk away from the investment.
 Landlords typically add this to the rent, but make sure you can cover a higher interest rate if you don’t have tenants in place.

 4. Put Enough Money Down

-A mortgage on a rental property can’t be insured, so lenders generally require more money down.
-Although you can get a private home loan with as little as 3% down, a rental property requires closer to 20% for the down payment.
+A mortgage on a property that isn’t your primary residence is typically a bigger risk for lenders.
+As such, you’ll usually be required to put more money down when you’re buying your first rental property.
+Although you could get a private home loan with as little as 3% down, a rental property often requires at least a 20% down payment.

 5. Focus on Single-Family Homes

 Another pointer when you’re figuring out how to start buying rental properties?
 Consider buying a single-family home first rather than a multiunit property.
 Having one tenant will decrease the stress and amount of work that goes into managing the property while you try on those new landlord shoes.

 A single-family home in a thriving neighborhood is a sought-after rental, so finding tenants shouldn’t be that challenging.

 A turnkey home is a dwelling that’s 100% ready to live in.
 In other words, it’s all set for a tenant to turn the key and move in their belongings.